poqueque/markup_text/README.md

 MarkupText("(c amber)You can also use named colors(/c)")
 ```

-The tag (c) uses either a color code started with `#` or a named color.
+<color> can be either a RGB color code started with `#` or a named color.
 Valid names are the ones defined on the Flutter class Colors:

 | Color Name | Color |
 | ------------- | :-----------: |